DUI

 • 23152(g) makes it illegal to drive under the influence of drugs and alcohol.

-Penalties for a first-time DUI under these codes can include fines, DUI school, probation, a six-month license suspension, and possibly an ignition interlock device (IID).
+DUI Penalties under these codes can include fines, DUI school, probation, a six-month license suspension, and possibly an ignition interlock device (IID).
 The driver's license is typically confiscated during the arrest, with a temporary 30-day license issued.
-To avoid an automatic suspension, the driver must request a DMV hearing within 10 days.
+To avoid an automatic suspension, the driver must request a DUI DMV hearing within 10 days.

 What are the BAC (blood alcohol concentration) Limits in California?